 The Royal Jelly, boss of the Slime Pits and guardian of the Slimy Rune Of Zot.
 It's got an impressive amount of HP and hits like a mack truck, plus it has the same ability to corrode your equipment as a regular jelly (though if you're in the Slime Pits you should already have a way of protecting against that).
 Worst of all, it has a unique defense mechanism whereby it spawns additional high-tier slime monsters like Death Oozes and Azure Jellies every time it gets hit, allowing it to easily swarm any enemy player.
+Also, it is faster than a CENTAUR !
 To be fair, it should be expected for this monster to be so powerful considering its existence is literally the only thing keeping the Slime God Jiyva alive.

 That One Level: While all of Crawl could qualify for some people, there are specific examples: